Sweetiepie is an artist and a blogger. See more of her artwork by visiting the website listed on her profile page.

 So, grab a pencil and come make some cute clovers for St. Patrick's Day!
 I made these decorations to tape to the windows, but these would also be cute on cards and in scrapbooks.

-Drawing shamrocks is very easy and the materials I used for this project consisted of:
+Drawing shamrocks is very easy, and the materials I used for this project consisted of the following:

 The shamrock is easy to draw and is simply three interconnected heart shapes with a stem at the bottom.
-According to popular mythology, it is believed that St. Patrick used the shamrock to describe the concept of the trinity, but today this clover is mostly just a fun symbol that stands for the holiday itself.
-However, the Irish government put a trademark on the symbol of the shamrock and harp as trademarks and official symbols of the Irish government and tourism.
-In Ireland Saint Patrick's Day is observed as an official holiday, and many Catholics in Ireland and around the world still observe the day in honor of Saint Patrick.
+According to popular mythology, it is believed that St. Patrick used the shamrock to describe the concept of the Trinity, but today this clover is mostly just a fun symbol that stands for the holiday itself.

-Step Two: Trace The Shamrock With A Black Marker
+Step 2: Trace the Shamrock With a Black Marker

 There are many ways to decorate paper shamrocks, but I like to trace mine with a black marker to give these a bold and cartoonish effect.
 I made these decorations with kids in mind, so this is something children would probably find enjoyable.
 Of course, you can go into more detail and add the veins in the leaves of the shamrock, but I decided to color mine.

-Once the shamrock is colored in than use the scissor to cut out the large shamrock.
-Next we will be making some baby shamrocks to go with the large shamrocks.
+Once the shamrock is colored in, then use the scissors to cut out the large shamrock.
+Next, we will be making some baby shamrocks to go with the large shamrocks.